Steep Rise in Bankruptcy Cases

 Contractual transactions regarding the sale of assets are only enforceable with the approval of the creditors’ meeting.

 The administrator is responsible for executing the asset disposition plan if that plan is approved by the creditors’ meeting.
 A purchaser will acquire good title in a sale executed pursuant to such a restructuring proceeding, free and clear of claims.
-Neither bidding by creditors nor their acting as stalking horses in a sale process is allowed under the proceeding.
+Creditors are neither allowed to bid nor act as stalking horses in a sale process under the proceeding.

 If a contract of transaction was signed prior to the proceeding and it has not been fully performed by both parties, the administrator will have the power to decide whether to rescind or adhere to the contract on the basis of maximising the debtor’s asset value.